Chebotarev links are stably generic: The planetary link

 Since $L$ is a fibered link, the complement $S^3-L$ is homeomorphic to the interior of the mapping torus $M_\varphi$ of the monodromy map $\varphi$ on a Seifert surface $\Sigma$ of $L$.
 Since $L$ is hyperbolic, ${\rm Int}M_\varphi\cong S^3-L$ admits a (unique) complete hyperbolic structure, and Thurston's theorem assures that $\varphi$ is a pseudo-Anosov map.
 Therefore the suspension of $\varphi$ is a pseudo-Anosov flow on $S^3-L$.

 Since the boundary of $\Sigma$ is stable under $\varphi$ (but not fixed), the flow on $S^3-L$ naturally extends to $S^3$, and $L$ itself becomes a set of closed orbits.
-Now \cite[Theorem 1.2]{McMullen2013CM} asserts that the set $(K_i)$ of closed orbits of the flow on $S^3$ obeys the Chebotarev law, if ordered by length with respect to a generic metric. \end{proof}
+Since the Chebotarev law persists under Dehn surgeries\footnote{To be more precise, some rational filling yields a pseudo-Anosov so that \cite[Theorem 1.2]{McMullen2013CM} applies and then the $\infty$-surgery results an expected link in $S^3$.}, now \cite[Theorem 1.2]{McMullen2013CM} asserts that the set $(K_i)$ of closed orbits of the flow on $S^3$ obeys the Chebotarev law, if ordered by length with respect to a generic metric. \end{proof}

 The following Proposition is obtained in a similar way to Miller \cite[Proposition 4.2]{Miller2001EM}. \begin{prop} Let $L$ be a fibered hyperbolic finite link in $S^3$ and let $\mca{K}$ denote the planetary link of $L$.
 Then for any finite sublink $L'$ of $\mca{K}$, the union $L\cup L'$ is again hyperbolic. \end{prop} \begin{proof} Let $\Sigma$ be a Seifert surface of $L$ and let $\varphi$ denote the monodromy map on $\Sigma$.
 Put $\Sigma':=\Sigma-L'$ and $\Sigma'':=\Sigma-{\rm Int}V_{L'}$, where $V_{L'}$ is a tubular neighborhood of $L'$.
 Since $L'$ consists of periodic orbits of $\varphi$, the map $\varphi$ restricts to $\Sigma'$.
 Let $\psi:\Sigma'\congto {\rm Int}\Sigma''$ be a homeomorphism, and put $\varphi':=\psi\circ \varphi\circ\psi^{-1}$.
 Then $h'$ is a pseudo-Anosov map on the interior of $\Sigma''$, which naturally extends to the boundary of $\Sigma''$.
 Let $M'_\varphi$ and $M''_{\varphi'}$ denote the mapping tori of $\varphi$ and $\varphi'$ acting on $\Sigma'$ and $\Sigma''$ respectively.
 Then we have homeomorphisms among $S^3-L\cup L'$, ${\rm Int}M'_\varphi$, and ${\rm Int}M''_{\varphi'}$.
 Since $\varphi'$ is a pseudo-Anosov map on $\Sigma''$, again by virtue of Thurston's theorem \cite[Theorem 0.1]{WPThurston1986HS2}, the interior ${\rm Int}M''_{\varphi'}$ admits a complete hyperbolic structure, and hence so does $S^3-L\cup L'$. \end{proof}